 Moreover, ST-T changes, fragmented QRS, and axis deviation were significantly related to conduction disorders in our patients, suggestive of new-onset myocardial infarctions during the infection and increased mortality risk.
-Besides, our study provides further evidence for the observed ST-T wave changes in COVID-19 patients, suggestive of myocardial infarction or localized myocarditis[28].
+Our study provides further evidence for the observed ST-T wave changes in COVID-19 patients, suggestive of myocardial infarction or localized myocarditis[28].
 This indicates that disturbances in the conduction system are associated with COVID-19-related myocardial injury, either ischemic or inflammatory.

 Compatible with previous studies, atrial fibrillation was the most prevalent arrhythmia[29].
-It is alerting that we witnessed these findings in patients who had no evidence of arrhythmia before their admission.
-Therefore, we suggest future studies to scope on the mechanism of arrhythmogenicity of COVID-19 and discover the proper screening and therapeutic strategies mitigating the adverse outcomes of COVID-19-induced arrhythmias.
+It is notable that we witnessed these findings in patients who had no evidence of arrhythmia before their admission.
+Therefore, we suggest future studies to focus on the mechanism of arrhythmogenicity of COVID-19 and discover the proper screening and therapeutic strategies mitigating the adverse outcomes of COVID-19-induced arrhythmias.

 CONCLUSION

-To the best of our knowledge, this study is the first study that exclusively assessed expired COVID-19 patients and illuminated the AVB and BBB prevalence among them.
+To the best of our knowledge, this is the first study that exclusively assessed expired COVID-19 patients and illuminated the AVB and BBB prevalence among them.
 The myocardial injury appears to be closely associated with conduction system disorders and has a role in COVID-19 morbidity and mortality.
-Our findings can serve in future studies that aim to develop a risk stratification method for susceptible COVID-19 patients.
-Consequently, we recommend health policymakers consider separate catheterization laboratories that provide service only to COVID-19 patients.
+Our findings can help develop a risk stratification method for susceptible COVID-19 patients in future studies.
+Consequently, we recommend that health policymakers should consider separate catheterization laboratories that provide service only to COVID-19 patients.

 ARTICLE HIGHLIGHTS